grdnrio/pwx-deploy/kubernetes/autopilot/README.md

 ## Instructions
 1. Clone the repo

+2. Create a GCP project, make a note of the name.
+You will need to add it to the variables file below.

+3. Generate a gcp credentials json file and save locally.
+You will need to add it to the variables file below.

-2. Change into the root of the repo and create a file to store your specific variable.
-Call the file `terraform.tfvars` Add the following values and change the examples below to match your needs:
+4. Change into the root of the repo and create a file to store your specific variable.
+Call the file `variables.tf` Add the following values and change the examples below to match your needs:
 ```
 ### GCP Region